Steampunk1453/store-checkout-service/README.md

   https://kubernetes.io/docs/concepts/services-networking/ingress/

-  Service uses @Transient methods in some entities for calculated data, so there is no need to store it in the database

   Service uses synchronized for controller methods for only one thread executes method at same time

   Service implements unit and integration tests